OSGeo/OSGeoLive-doc/doc/quickstart/leaflet_quickstart.rst

 Running
 ================================================================================

 Prior to running this quick start you should start TileStache.
-On the live dvd this can be found under **Geospatial\\Spatial Tools\\Start Mapnik & TileStache**.
+On OSGeoLive this can be found under **Geospatial\\Spatial Tools\\Start Mapnik & TileStache**.
 This will provide background tiles that will be used in this demo.

 View the example_

-.. tip :: If you are reading this quickstart outside the live dvd you may prefer reading the original demo on: http://leafletjs.com/examples/quick-start/, since this demo uses tilestache on the live dvd.
+.. tip :: If you are reading this quickstart outside OSGeoLive you may prefer reading the original demo on: http://leafletjs.com/examples/quick-start/, since this demo uses tilestache on OSGeoLive.

 Preparing your page
 ===================